 Some children will talk freely, and you will be able to identify the problems quickly.
 However, others may need more time to feel they can share what is bothering them.

 If your child does not want to talk to you about what is worrying them, try asking them whilst doing an activity together.
 They may feel more able to talk if they feel relaxed.

 You could also try talking about their day, asking what their favourite time of the day is and what they don’t like.
 This may help to find out where the problem lies.

 Reading books that encourage them to share their worries can also help.

 Once you have found out what is troubling them, arrange to meet with their teacher.
 Take a list of things with you to discuss and take thorough notes, including what actions are agreed.

 If your child will not share their concerns with you, try talking to their teacher and ask them to observe them in the classroom and playground.
 You could also talk to parents of your child’s friends.

 A child who is extremely unhappy at school may refuse to go, and it is important to remember that they may feel they are simply unable to.

-School refusal is difficult to cope with.
+Emotionally-based school avoidance (EBSA) is difficult to cope with.
 Parents and education staff need to work together to find out why a child doesn’t want to go to school and what is going to help.

 It could be that your child is being bullied, or they are finding the work difficult and struggling to keep up with other children.